cafferychen777/caffery-research-homepage/content/home/experience.md

     location: Guangzhou
     date_start: '2021-05-01'
     date_end: ''
-    description: Participated in a number of mathematical modeling competitions at different level.
-A variety of methods are used, including time series, multiple regression analysis, grey neural network prediction, greedy algorithm and so on.
+    description: Participated in a number of mathematical modeling competitions at different level.A variety of methods are used, including time series, multiple regression analysis, grey neural network prediction, greedy algorithm and so on.

 design:
   columns: '2'
-​---
 ---